MyNamesLex/Favourites-I-Made/README.md

 Search For A Star 2022:

 This was a long-term project and gave me the chance to properly refine and alter the game.
 I recieved some very valuable feedback from this game.
-I decided to upload the source code <a href="https://github.com/MyNamesLex/Search-For-A-Star-2022">here</a> for this game and to also analyse the valuable feedback I recieved.
+I decided to upload the source code for this game and to also analyse the valuable feedback I recieved <a href="https://github.com/MyNamesLex/Search-For-A-Star-2022">here</a>.

 _________________________________________________________________________________________________________________________________________________________________________
 (Made using the <a href="https://www.gta5-mods.com/tools/script-hook-v">Scripthook.API</a> using C#)